-We stuck with the first approach for two fundamental reasons.
+We stuck with the first approach for three fundamental reasons.
 First, it is natural to use a tree structure to represent decision trees and the mutation-crossover operators can be efficiently altered to match this structure.
 Second, it is not trivial to alter the basic mutation-crossover operators so as to be used with string representatives of decision trees and at the same time preserve trees structures.
+Finally, libraries of GA's components emerge today that give the option of alternative internal representations and can substantially decrease the overhead of deriving the needed tuning of GA's operators.

 For this work we have used GALIB (Wall, 1996), a robust C++ library of Genetic Algorithm Components.
-GALIB offers a wide range of internal representations combined with easily adjusted parameters so as to optimally tune its behavior.
+GALIB offers a wide range of internal representations (including a tree representation) combined with easily adjusted parameters so as to optimally tune its behavior.

-2.1 DATA PREPROCESSING AND GENETIC OPERATORS
+2.2 DATA PREPROCESSING AND GENETIC OPERATORS

-We use GALIB's tree representation to build a population of minimal binary decision trees (trees that consist from one node and two leaves).
+We use GALIB's tree representation to build a population of minimal binary decision trees.
+That is, we build decision trees that have one decision node that leads to two different leaves.
 Every decision node has a random chosen value as its installed test.
 This is done in two steps.
 First we choose a random attribute.
 Then, if that attribute is nominal we randomly choose one of its possible values; if it is continuous we randomly pick an integer value belonging to its min-max range.
 This approach reduces the size of the search space and it is straightforward.
 Still, it has problems with real-valued attributes; for this work we concentrated on nominal attributes.
 Leaves are populated using the same line of thought; we just pick a random class from the ones available.